Rachelmoore2020/Content-Management-System/README3.md

 ## User Story:
     As a business owner
+I want to be able to view and manage the departments, roles, and employees in my company So that I can organize and plan my business

 ## What command should be run to install dependencies?
-    So that I can organize and plan my businessnpm i
+    npm i

 ## What does the user need to know about using the repo?
     nothing